MattiaCazzolla/Applied-AI-project/src/README.md

 # Folder structure

     .
-    ├── dataset_splitting                  # functions used for the splitting in sets │   ├── split_and_resize.py
+    ├── dataset_splitting                  # functions used for the resize and splitting in sets │   ├── split_and_resize.py
     │   └── plot_folders.py
     |
-    ├── models                             # all model notebooks and zip of final model │   ├── Densenet121
+    ├── models                             # all models' notebooks and zip of final model │   ├── Densenet121
     |   ├── Efficientnetb2
     |   ├── Efficientnetb3